Matt89code/The-Base-Backend/README.md

 ## Project Description

-Turning infomration in to knowledge
+Turning information in to knowledge

 A programme which allows user to import a text, .jpeg/ .pdf / .docx to extract keywords, a topic and a summary of their text!